nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 NIH launches its [Preprint Pilot](https://www.ncbi.nlm.nih.gov/pmc/about/nihpreprints/) to test the feasibility of providing access to pre-prints reporting on NIH-funded research on COVID-19 through PubMed Central and Pubmed.
 The pilot aims to explore approaches to increasing the discoverability of early NIH research results posted to [eligible preprint servers](https://www.ncbi.nlm.nih.gov/pmc/about/nihpreprints/#eligible).

 ### Smithsonian Open Access Launch
-In February 2020, the Smithsonian Institution launched [Smithsonian Open Access](https://www.si.edu/openaccess), an initiative that removed Smithsonian copyright restrictions from about 2.8 million of its digital collection images and nearly two centuries of data.
+In February 2020, the Smithsonian Institution launched [Smithsonian Open Access](https://www.si.edu/openaccess), an initiative that made publicly available more than 4.5 million 2D and 3D digital items from its collections that are free of copyright restrictions.
 Among museums and cultural institutions, this is the largest and most interdisciplinary open access program to date.

 ## 2021